pbp66/horiseon-refactor/README.md

 This project serves to explore HTML and CSS elements focused on learning about semantic tags, logical flow, and reducing redundancy.
 I learned a lot about semantic elements and how CSS selectors work together.
 I did a lot of experimenting to see what I could and could not condense into as few selectors as possible.
 I researched several articles on alt text so it would be concise and descriptive for each image.

-What was your motivation?
-Why did you build this project?
-What problem does it solve?
-What did you learn?
-What makes your project stand out?

 ## Preview

 ![Expected webpage preview](/assets/images/webpage-screenshot.png "Horiseon Webpage Preview")